usnistgov/FIPS201/_FIPS201/frontend.md

 Unless otherwise specified, all data labels **SHALL** be printed in 5&nbsp;pt Arial with the corresponding data in 6&nbsp;pt Arial Bold.
-If the Arial font is not available, a visually similar font such as Public Sans [[PublicSans]](../_Appendix/references#ref-PublicSans) **MAY** be substituted for all references to Arial within this document.
-If such a substitution is made, the substitution **SHALL** be consistently applied to all uses of the Arial font.
+If the Arial font is not available, a visually similar font, such as Public Sans [[PublicSans]](../_Appendix/references#ref-PublicSans), **MAY** be substituted for all references to Arial within this Standard.
+If such a substitution is made, the substitution **SHALL** be consistently applied to all uses of the Arial font on the PIV Card.
  Unless otherwise specified, all text **SHALL** be printed in black.
 #### 4.1.4.1 Mandatory Items on the Front of the PIV Card {#s-4-1-4-1}